pinobatch/little-things-nes/meece/README.md

 power, ground, clock, latch, and data pins.

-As with the standard controller, the mouse is read by turning the latch ($4016.d0) on and off, and then reading bit 0 of $4016 or $4017 several times.
-But its report is 32 bits long as opposed to 8 bits.
+As with the standard controller, the mouse is read by turning the latch ($4016.d0) on and off and then reading bit 0 of $4016 or $4017 several times.
+Its report is longer: 32 bits long as opposed to 8 bits for the NES controller or 16 for the Super NES controller.

 The first byte of the report can be ignored.
 The other three bytes are in big-endian order: